A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: FL-Tailored Optimizations, Limitations, and Applications

-In addition to the primary challenges and solutions discussed in earlier sections, federated unlearning (FU) works encounter limitations due to the unique characteristics of federated learning (FL).
-To tackle these issues, various optimization approaches have been proposed.
-In this section, we will delve into these limitations and explore the efforts made to address them.
-A summary of these FL-tailored optimization methods in FU is provided in Table \ref{tab:optimization-table}.
+In addition to the primary challenges and solutions discussed in earlier sections, FU schemes face limitations due to the unique characteristics of the FL setting.
+These include (i) constrained resources, (ii) participant heterogeneity, and (iii) security and privacy threats.
+Furthermore, since FU systems involve additional unlearning processes compared to FL systems, new security and privacy threats arise.
+To address these issues, various optimization approaches and solutions have been proposed.
+In this section, we will delve into these limitations and concerns arising from the unique characteristics of the FL setting and explore the efforts made to address them.
+A summary of these FL-tailored optimization methods and solutions in FU is provided in Table \ref{tab:optimization-table}.